SparkBeyond/agentune/docs/using_duckdb.md

 ### Replacement scans

 When using a replacement scan, you MUST explicitly call `connection.register`.
 Do not use the replacement scan automatic feature of looking up python variables to resolve unfamiliar names.

+Make sure the name you use to register the object doesn't shadow any other name you use in queries on that connection.
+You can use `DuckdbManager.random_name` to generate a nonce name.

 ## TODO (missing docs)